ManifoldScholar/manifold-docusaurus/docs/projects/customizing/layout.md

 Acceptable formats for upload are GIF, JPEG, JPG, and PNG.

 :::note
-<strong>Note</strong>.
 If no cover is loaded, as is the case with new projects, the system will automatically display the <a href="/docs/projects/customizing/general.html#thumbnail">project thumbnail</a> in the space where the cover would be.
 :::

-<a name="imageCredits"></a>

 #### Image Credits